baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 > "The needless brutality with which these seizures were often made tended to intensify the popular repugnance which they occasioned.
 In repeated instances, the first notice the alleged fugitive had of his peril was given him by a blow on the head, sometimes with a club or stick of wood; and being thus knocked down, he was carried bleeding and insensible, before the facile commissioner, who made short work of identifying him and earning his ten dollars by remanding him into slavery.
 In Columbia, Penn., March, 1852, a colored person named William Smith was seized as a fugitive by a Baltimore police officer, while working in a lumber yard, and, attempting to escape the officer drew a pistol and shot him dead."

-At the outset of the Civil War, Union troops occupied Baltimore City taking control of the Baltimore City police on June 27, 1861, just two months after the [Pratt Street riot](https://en.wikipedia.org/wiki/Baltimore_riot_of_1861) where Baltimoreans sympathetic to the Confederacy attacked the Union Army as they passed through the city.
+At the outset of the Civil War, Union troops occupied Baltimore City taking control of the Baltimore City police on June 27, 1861, two months after the [Pratt Street riot](https://en.wikipedia.org/wiki/Baltimore_riot_of_1861) where Baltimoreans sympathetic to the Confederacy attacked the Union Army as they passed through the city.
 In March 1862, the military turned authority over the police department to the state of Maryland.

 ## 1867: Board of Police Commissioners established

 Following the end of the Civil War, in 1867, the Maryland state legislature established a Board of Police Commissioners (Chapter 367, Acts of 1867).
-Between 1867 and 1920, the members of the Board of Police Commissioners were appointed by the Governor.
+Between 1867 and 1920, Maryland's governor appointed the members of the Board of Police Commissioners.

-Richard Paul Fuke comments extensively on the relationship between the police and African Americans in Baltimore during and immediately after the Civil War in _Imperfect equality: African Americans and the confines of white racial attitudes in post-emancipation Maryland_, writing:
+Richard Paul Fuke comments extensively on the relationship between the police and African Americans in Baltimore during and after the Civil War in _Imperfect equality: African Americans and the confines of white racial attitudes in post-emancipation Maryland_, writing:

 > Beginning immediately after emancipation, black Baltimoreans fell afoul of the law in unprecedented numbers, a fact that exacerbated tensions both within the black community and between it and neighboring whites.
 Between 1864 and 1870, a growing number of blacks were charged with petty theft, assault, and disorderly conduct.
 The picture that emerged from the records of the justice of the peace, the Baltimore Criminal Court, and the city jail was clearly that of people chronically at odds with the police and the justice system. […]
 > Unable to cope with the increased case load, and hard-pressed to find additional jail cells, city officials dismissed many such charges, especially those against minors, and accepted them as an unavoidable consequence of black migration and the shortage of incarceration space.